-- Face coverings/masks must be worn in Residence Hall, Apartment and Suite common areas including lobbies, lounges, kitchen, hallways, elevators and common area bathrooms, with the exception of shower use, brushing teeth or utilizing restroom stall.
+- Face coverings/masks must be worn in Residence Hall, Apartment and Suite common areas including lobbies, lounges, kitchens (when not dining), hallways, elevators and common area bathrooms, with the exception of shower use, brushing teeth or utilizing restroom stall.

 Also known as “social distancing”, Physical distancing is defined as a 6 foot distance between parties in the same physical location.

 Guests / Visitors

 - Contracted residents are permitted one Carroll University student guest within residential buildings.
 Off campus fully virtual students are not allowed as guests of residential students.

 - Face covering and physical distancing guidelines must be observed.